How to get every last drop of benefit from your strength training

 Add in exercise (particularly resistance exercise) and you will preserve more muscle, but will not gain if you are not eating enough protein.

-Consuming dietary protein plus resistance training will lead to the largest step up in ability to gain muscle, but is not the only step you can take.
+Consuming dietary protein plus resistance training will lead to the largest step up in your ability to gain muscle, but this is not the only step you can take.

-Spreading out your protein intake evenly into 0.3g/kg body weight at meals and snacks allows you to have greater spikes in muscle gains.
+Spreading out your protein intake evenly into 0.3g/kg body weight at meals and snacks will enhance your rates of muscle gain.

-Choosing high quality protein such as animal products and particularly eggs and dairy frequently is the cherry on top to achieve the highest spikes in muscle gains at a time.
+Choosing high quality protein frequently is the cherry on top to achieve the highest spikes in muscle gain at a time.

-MAXimizing gainz = regular resistance training + eating enough protein + 5-6 feedings per day + 0.3 g protein/kg body weight per feeding + frequent high quality protein sources.
+MAXimizing gainz = properly periodized resistance training + eating enough protein + 4-6 feedings per day + 0.3 g protein/kg body weight per feeding + high quality protein sources.

 There’s no doubt that hard work and consistent training are essential for gaining muscle and strength.
 But how can you get the MOST out of your training by what you do away from the gym?
 In this article we are going to talk about your daily dietary protein and squeezing out every last drop of muscle gains from your workouts.